-If you’ve yet to choose a major, or are simply unsure of your choice, fear not!
+If you’ve yet to choose a major or are simply unsure of your choice, fear not!
 Much of any graduate career comes down to skills learned on the job.
 Your commerce degree, whatever your major, is likely to be a solid foundation upon which the practical skills are learned.
 All you need to determine is which career might suit you.
 The question is, how do you do this without getting some sort of first-hand insight?
-University classes don’t tend to provide students with insight into careers, unless internship units are baked into the curriculum.
+University classes don’t tend to provide students with insight into careers unless internship units are baked into the curriculum.
 Seeking out those internships yourself, which we’ve written about here, is a great way to figure this out.
 In this article, we’ll outline four popular career choices, what graduate careers entail in these fields and skills required.
 Please note this is highly general advice; we always recommend looking into personalised advice from a counsellor on-campus or elsewhere for additional certainty.

 Accountants prepare financial reports, reviewing profit and loss, auditing, ensuring payment of taxes, advising new businesses and other activities dependent on specialisation.
 Generally speaking, accountants are the lungs of a business.
-They make informed efficiency decisions based on financial records and make sure best practices are followed.
+They make informed efficiency decisions based on financial records and make sure the best practices are followed.
 Day-to-day activities for an accountant vary between specialisations.
 Common to most are the preparation of financial reports, conducting investigations and preparing profit/ loss statements.
-Accountants average about NZ $53,912 p/a according to PayScale.
+Accountants average about NZ $53,912 p/an according to PayScale.

 These careers require majoring in accounting.
 Acquiring CA or CPA accreditation is the educational goal for entering these professions.

 Accountants need to be comfortable reading financial statements and interpreting data, but this isn’t all.
-Cyclical times of increased demand, such as tax season, can disrupt work-life balance, meaning accountants must be prepared to sacrifice for their career.
+Cyclical times of increased demand, such as tax season, can disrupt the work-life balance, meaning accountants must be prepared to sacrifice for their career.
 If you’re good with numbers and thrive under pressure, this could be just the thing for you.
 If you’re looking for strictly a 9 - 5 job all year round, or struggle to interpret large volumes of financial data, this may not be for you.

 Financial advisors can operate in several areas, from insurance and planning to investments and personal banking.
 They help clients make informed, personalised financial decisions regarding myriad financial instruments and strategies in compliance with the FMA.
 In addition to a keen understanding of these instruments and financial markets, financial advisors must be charismatic relationship builders.
 Variety of client needs can result in varied day-to-day operations ranging from analysis to client-facing tasks.
 Careers in this field are as much about relationships as they are about the nitty-gritty.
 Financial advisors average NZ $67,018 p/a according to PayScale.